zetavg/chromium-website/site/chromium-os/developer-library/guides/development/network-based-development/index.md

 ## U-Boot on the board

-Chromium OS has several variants of U-Boot for each board, one of which is **the developer variant**.
+ChromiumOS has several variants of U-Boot for each board, one of which is **the developer variant**.
 The developer variant has a number of additional features useful to devs: network support, an expanded command set and a saved environment.